COGNOS: Universal Enhancement for Time Series Anomaly Detection via Constrained Gaussian-Noise Optimization and Smoothing: Introduction

+Time Series Anomaly Detection (TSAD) is a critical task in reliable machine intelligence, essential for monitoring complex systems in industrial, aerospace, and IT domains~\cite{Xudong2025survey}.
+The prevailing paradigm leverages Deep Neural Networks (DNNs), ranging from foundational Autoencoders (AE)~\cite{Hinton2006AE,Sakurada2014AE,CHEVROT2022CAE} and Recurrent Neural Networks (RNN)~\cite{Hochreiter1997LSTM,Hundman2018LSTM,Liu2022LSTM} to modern Transformers~\cite{vaswani2017attention,xu2022AnomalyTransformer,KANG2024Transformer,Bai2025PAFormer}, have been employed to learn complex dynamics of normal data.
+The core premise is intuitively simple: a model trained on normal data will exhibit high reconstruction errors when encountering anomalies.

+However, a fundamental theoretical gap persists in this paradigm: the \textbf{misalignment between the optimization objective and the inference requirement.} Standard approaches predominantly optimize the Mean Squared Error (MSE), which corresponds to Maximum Likelihood Estimation (MLE) only under the strict assumption that residuals are independent and identically distributed (i.i.d.)
+Gaussian noise.
+In practice, as illustrated in Fig.~\ref{fig:motiv}, deep models prioritize minimizing global energy but fail to ensure the statistical purity of the residuals.
+The resulting residuals often exhibit \textbf{non-Gaussianity} and \textbf{Temporal correlation}.

+This gap creates a dilemma: we possess powerful feature extractors, yet we employ a statistically flawed metric for the final decision-making.
+To bridge this gap, we propose a shift from purely architectural improvements to residual engineering.
+We argue that for an anomaly detector to be robust, it must satisfy the \textbf{Wold Decomposition Theorem}, strictly separating deterministic dynamics from stochastic white noise.

+To this end, we introduce \textbf{COGNOS} (\textbf{CO}nstrained \textbf{G}aussian-\textbf{N}oise \textbf{O}ptimization and \textbf{S}moothing), a universal framework designed to enforce these statistical preconditions explicitly.
+First, we propose the \textbf{Gaussian-White-Noise Regularized (GWNR) Loss}, which acts as a soft constraint during training.
+It forces the backbone to push all deterministic information into the latent space, ensuring the output residuals approximate Gaussian white noise.
+Second, leveraging this engineered property, we introduce the \textbf{Adaptive Residual Kalman Smoother (ARKS)}.
+It employs a hypothesis-driven ``Circuit Breaker'' mechanism that dynamically switches between noise suppression (smoothing) and zero-lag tracking (detection) based on the statistical significance of the innovation.

+Our approach offers a structural rather than incremental improvement.
+While recent works focus on designing increasingly complex backbones, we show that correcting the statistical misalignment of the residuals yields substantially larger performance gains than architectural refinements alone.
+Our contributions are as follows:

-Our contributions are as follows: \begin{itemize} \item We propose a novel Gaussian-White Noise Regularization strategy that directly enforces desirable statistical properties on reconstruction residuals, a fundamentally different approach from existing representation-focused contrastive methods. \item We design a Kalman Smoothing post-processor that acts in synergy with our regularization, leveraging the engineered residual properties to achieve optimal denoising of anomaly scores and significantly improve stability. \item We demonstrate that COGNOS is model-agnostic, and through extensive experiments on multiple state-of-the-art architectures and real-world benchmark datasets, we confirm its effectiveness, showing consistent and significant gains in anomaly detection performance. \end{itemize}
+\begin{itemize} \item We identify the mismatch between the MSE objective and the statistical requirements of anomaly scoring and propose the GWNR loss to explicitly shape reconstruction residuals into Gaussian white noise. \item We design a ARKS module that acts in synergy with our regularization, leveraging the engineered residual properties to achieve optimal denoising of anomaly scores and improve stability.

+\item Extensive experiments on multiple benchmarks demonstrate that our framework consistently enhances the performance of various models without requiring expensive hyperparameter tuning of the backbone, validating the efficacy of aligning residual physics with statistical estimation. \end{itemize}